CH-Earth/CWARHM/3b_parameters/MODIS_MCD12Q1_V6/1_download/README.md

 ```

-**_Note: given that these passwords are stored as plain text, it is strongly recommended to use a unique password that is different from any other passwords you currently have in use.-**
+**_Note: given that these passwords are stored as plain text, it is strongly recommended to use a unique password that is different from any other passwords you currently have in use._**